-If you have questions about the application process or the admission requirements, please contact Maureen Ryan Braley, Director of Admissions, or Belinda Brown, Admissions Analyst.
-If you have questions about the New Attorney Program, please contact Mahmood Sheikh, Deputy Executive Director.
+If you have questions about the application process or the admission requirements, please contact Maureen Ryan Braley, Associate Director, or Belinda Brown, Admissions Analyst.
+If you have questions about the New Attorney Program, please contact Teresa Baker, Program & Legal Education Director.
 If you have questions about CLE or licensing requirements, please contact Annette Strauser, Membership Administrator.
 All can be reached by phone at (208) 334-4500.

 Request a Copy of a Previously Filed Application

 The Idaho State Bar Charges a $25.00 fee for all copies of previously filed applications.
 To obtain a copy or copies of your application, please submit a written request accompanied by the $25.00 fee for each copy to: